GLF-CR: SAR-Enhanced Cloud Removal with Global-Local Fusion: Experiments

 Our methods perform favorably when compared with DSen2-CR, which exploits the inherent advantage of SAR image.
 Among them, {\it Concat} adopts the same approach as SAR-Opt-cGAN and DSen2-CR to utilize the complementary information embedded in SAR images.
 It achieves higher performance than SAR-Opt-cGAN and DSen2-CR, as shown in Table~\ref{sota}.
 Unlike the approach of SAR-Opt-cGAN and DSen2-CR, {\it Concat} contains global context interactions, which takes the information embedded in neighboring cloud-free regions into consideration, thus performing better in terms of global consistent structure.
 But those methods still leave distinct clouds or blur some image textures, which reflects the limitations of the concatenation method.

-Furthermore, we can observe that the proposed GLF-CR network outperforms other methods by a large margin.
-It can restore images with more details and fewer artifacts.
-As shown in Fig.~\ref{fig:SOTA}, the proposed GLF-CR network completely restores the crop fields in the lower left corner in the first scene and the road in the second scene, while the others give over-smoothed effects.
-These significant improvements demonstrate that our method can better use the complementary information embedded in SAR images.
+Furthermore, It can be observed that the proposed GLF-CR network outperforms other methods by a large margin.
+It can restore images with more details and fewer artifacts, as shown in Fig.~\ref{fig:SOTA}.
+These significant improvements demonstrate that the proposed method can better use the complementary information embedded in SAR images.